 In what has proved to be a very popular post I explained how I keep organised by centralising my daily information such as emails, calendars and tasks.
 That post was written in 2009 and it’s still largely applicable to how I work today; nevertheless I get enough questions about it to justify an update.

 If you haven’t read the first post, then you might like to do that first….

-The most important thing for me is to have access to my daily operations at all times, whether I’m on the road with my iPhone or in the studio on a Mac.
+The most important thing for me is to have access to my daily operations at all times, whether I’m on the road with my iPhone or in the office on a Mac.
 I use applications that simplify my life rather than adding more complexity, and I like my software to be elegant with great attention to user interface design.
 The attention to detail that some developers are applying to their software is astounding, and this appeals to my sensibilities as a photographer.